Ameobea/homepage/src/blog/speeding-up-webcola-with-webassembly.md

 The WebCola library supports both 2D and 3D layout, using the `i` variable to indicate the number of dimensions.
 Since this variable is static for a given graph and is known ahead of time, there is an opportunity to provide that information to the compiler at build-time in order to allow it to generate more efficient code that is specialized for either 2D or 3D usage.

 Rust has recently added support for [const generics](https://rust-lang.github.io/rfcs/2000-const-generics.html) in stable which suits this use-case perfectly.
-Instead of storing `i` as a field and refering to it dynamically at runtime, it's encoded at the type level as a const generic.
+Instead of storing `i` as a field and referring to it dynamically at runtime, it's encoded at the type level as a const generic.
 Shim functions are then exported for both 2D and 3D versions which both call the same generic function but with a different value for the dimension parameter:

 ```rs
 #[wasm_bindgen]